 Proposal Due Date: October 15, 2021, 5:00pm EST

 Contract Period: November 1, 2021 – October 31, 2023

-Appalachian Community Capital (ACC) seeks to contract with a qualified Program Manager to oversee the Central Appalachian CDC’s operation.
-The CDC will provide targeted support for downtown and rural development, building entrepreneurial communities where local business can thrive, and creating quality jobs for residents helping to revitalize local economies and address the Covid downturn.
-The selected contractor will work closely with the program Steering Committee and CDC Senior Advisor to shape the effort over the course of 24 months beginning in November, 2021 and concluding October, 2023.
-The Central Appalachian CDC is a +$3M program that is anticipated to:
+Appalachian Community Capital (ACC) seeks to contract with a qualified Program Manager to oversee the expanded operations of Opportunity Appalachia (OA).
+The OA program will provide targeted support for downtown and rural development, building entrepreneurial communities where local business can thrive, and creating quality jobs for residents helping to revitalize local economies and address the Covid downturn.
+The selected contractor will work closely with the program Steering Committee and [CDC]delete Senior Advisor to shape the effort over the course of 24 months beginning in November, 2021 and concluding October, 2023.
+Opportunity Appalachia is a +$3M program that is anticipated to:

 The Program Manager will report to the CEO, ACC.
 To view the request click here.

 Prepared by Palladium Impact Capital and Woodstock Institute